 Stop trying to slow your swing.
 Aim 2/3 your usual distance instead.

-The other trick that actually works for me is to stop thinking about your swing entirely.
+The trick that gets me there is to stop thinking about the swing at all.
 You change the target instead.

 The fix: aim 2/3 your usual distance